Gastroscopy

 Before you leave the hospital, you’ll be given advice about your recovery.
 This will include what to do if you have any problems.
 It’s OK to ask questions if you have any concerns.

-Recovering from a gastroscopy
+Recovering following a gastroscopy

 - cough up or vomit blood (which may look like coffee grounds)